designsystemsinternational/react-admin-github/README.md

 The list of user files should be created in a [`content/users` folder](https://github.com/designsystemsinternational/react-admin-github-example/tree/main/content/users) in the website repository root, and this file has basic info about the user, as well as a hashed password.

-### 2. JSON Data Provider
+### 2. Data Provider

-The `jsonDataProvider` is used to load resource data stored in JSON files in a folder named after the resource (e.g. [`content/posts`](https://github.com/designsystemsinternational/react-admin-github-example/tree/main/content/posts)).
+The `dataProvider` is used to load both normal files and resource data stored in JSON files in a folder named after the resource (e.g. [`content/posts`](https://github.com/designsystemsinternational/react-admin-github-example/tree/main/content/posts)).
 It uses the GitHub contents API to load, create, update and delete these JSON files, and this puts a number of restrictions on this package:

 - **You can have a maximum of 1000 resources in the same resource folder**.
 This is because neither the Git Tree nor the Git Content API on GitHub supports pagination on file data.
 - **You can only show a single field value and a `createdAt` timestamp in the resource list**.
 This is because we cannot load all resource JSON files via the GitHub API when listing resources, so this package encodes a timestamp and a field value into the filename itself (e.g. `2022-07-05-09-00-00-My-amazing-post.json`).
 You can set which field value to use when setting up the API functions (see below).

-### 3. API functions
+### 3. API function

 When communicating with the GitHub API, you need a personal access token or App secret, and these cannot be exposed on your static website.
-Therefore, this package ships with two API functions that can be used in any serverless framework (AWS Lambda, Netlify Functions, etc) or cloud server (EC2, Heroku, etc).
+Therefore, this package ships with a single function that can be used in any serverless framework (AWS Lambda, Netlify Functions, etc) or cloud server (EC2, Heroku, etc) to proxy calls to the GitHub API.
+This function holds all the functionality needed to run the `authProvider` and `dataProvider`.

-- The `authenticate` function is used to create an API endpoint for authenticating with the `authProvider`.
-- The `contents` function is used to create an API endpoint for loading content via the GitHub contents API.

 ## Example